UNMC hosts international phenomenology institute

 Hermeneutic phenomenology is a research approach that applies a particular “continental” philosophical perspective to collecting and analyzing data.
 The purpose is to understand meaning in the context of shared human experience.
 This often involves interviewing persons and/or examining texts, and the approach can reveal overlooked or previously unseen insights or understandings.

-Established by Nancy Diekelmann, PhD, professor emerita at University of Wisconsin-Madison, the institute connects persons interested or experienced in phenomenology with renowned philosophers.
+Established by Nancy Diekelmann, PhD, professor emerita at the University of Wisconsin-Madison, the institute connects persons interested or experienced in phenomenology with renowned philosophers.
 Each year, the institute features a traveling philosopher.
 This year’s was Kirsten Jacobsen, PhD, professor of philosophy at the University of Maine.

 The phenomenology institute allowed researchers to present their projects and receive feedback from attendees.